21 Best Ideas for a Safe Holiday Work Party in 2023

 Decide Between a Virtual or in-Person Event

-Planning a holiday work party in 2021 requires one extra step, thanks to the global pandemic — deciding if your event will be hosted in-person or online.
+Planning a holiday work party these days requires one extra step, thanks to the global pandemic — deciding if your event will be hosted in-person or online.

 To decide, consider your company’s current gathering policy.
 Is everyone working from home, or are you masked and distanced, but back in the office?
 Let your company’s current policy be your guide to planning a safe holiday work party.
 If you and your coworkers are all working remotely, a virtual holiday work party may be the best option for your team, while a socially-distanced party may be appropriate if your office has resumed in-person work.

 A small committee planning the holiday work party together ensures a variety of voices are contributing to creating and executing the event.
 You’ll get more creative input and have a team of eager people willing to work to pull off an amazing event!

 Hold a brainstorming session with your party planning committee to decide on a theme or activity for your holiday party.
 An online cooking class or virtual tasting event could be perfect for a team of foodies; or an outdoor cocoa night or going to see Christmas lights could create the prime opportunities for team bonding and casual networking.

 Calendars fill up quickly during the holidays (though 2021 may be an exception for many).
 While Friday evening may be a traditional time for a holiday work party, your coworkers may have personal events to keep them from attending.
 Consider an evening earlier in the week or even a lunchtime party...with the afternoon off!

 Before blasting out that invitation email, check and make sure it includes all the details your coworkers will need.
 Include the date, time, appropriate attire and directions, if necessary.
 Because calendars do get booked during the holidays, try and send out the invitation about two weeks in advance of the event.